Distance: 52.6 km from Victoria Inner Harbour to Rum Island; 39 km from Clover Point.

 The BC Marine Trails sets safety standards for coastal travel.
 Our maximum distance between campsites is 12 nautical miles.
-If the distance is greater than 12 nm this distance is red-flagged.
-If a distance is greater than 8 nm (our optimal distance) between campsites and less than 12 nm this distance is yellow-flagged.
+Our optimal distance between campsites is between 8 and 12 nm.
+Please read our disclaimer for safety and risks.

 What to see: